 - Use alcohol-based cleaners on areas with stubborn grime.
 These cleaners evaporate quickly, leaving no residue.

 - Measure each section of your car that you plan to wrap.
-Knowing exact dimensions helps in cutting precise amounts of vinyl, minimizing waste.
+Knowing the exact dimensions helps in cutting precise amounts of vinyl, minimizing waste.

 - Cut the vinyl vertically when possible.
 This technique reduces tension, making the material easier to work with during application.